-E7.1R The overall module mark is the mark for component A.

-E7.2R To pass a standard, project module / masters dissertation module at the first sit, resit or retake, students must achieve a mark of not less than 40% (levels 0-3 / FHEQ levels 3-6) or 50% (level M / FHEQ level 7).
-Where the component includes element(s) which must be passed, a mark of 40% (levels 0-3 / FHEQ levels 3-6) or 50% (level M / FHEQ level 7) must be achieved in those elements.

-E7.3R For professional practice modules with a single component of assessment of professional competencies, the module outcome is expressed as passed or not passed only.
+- E7.1R The overall module mark is the mark for component A. - E7.2R To pass a standard, project module/masters dissertation module at the first sit, resit or retake, students must achieve a mark of not less than 40% (levels 0-3/FHEQ levels 3-6) or 50% (level M / FHEQ level 7).
+Where the component includes element(s) which must be passed, a mark of 40% (levels 0-3/ FHEQ levels 3-6) or 50% (level M/FHEQ level 7) must be achieved in those elements.
+Where a module has only one component and the outcome is less than 40% at levels 0-3 (FHEQ levels 3-6) or less than 50% at level M (FHEQ level 7) the student must resit the whole component. - E7.3R For professional practice modules with a single component of assessment of professional competencies, the module outcome is expressed as passed or not passed only.